Alpiexta/Alpiexta.github.io/_docs/3 Association Rules/Association Rules of Data.md

        height="600"
        >

-Until now I think we can conclude somethings.
-Watch out the appliances in the kitchen!!
+Until now I think we can conclude something.
+Watch out the appliances in the kitchen!!!
 When you do not use them, you had better to plug out.
 If you don't do this, there is a high probability that kitchen appliances will overcharge and overheat, leading to a fire outbreak without people's awareness.